miraclenagorom/Digital-Marketing-Analysis/README.md

 ### Results/Findings

-The analsis results are summarized as follows:
+The analysis results are summarized as follows:
 1. The top 3 campaign names that generated the highest revenues were:
 YouTube blogs
 Instagram blogs